 At December 31, 2014, total installed generation capacity was 3,538 megawatts, an increase from 3,513 megawatts at December 31, 2013, which exceeded peak estimated demand by approximately 1,358 megawatts in 2014, compared to 1,033 megawatts in 2013.
 Electricity generated during 2014, prior to the effects of losses and electricity consumed by generators, reached 14,300 gigawatt hours while restricted estimated demand was 14,730 gigawatt hours.
-Net electricity generation during 2014, which accounts for losses and electricity consumed by generators, resulting in an electricity generation deficit during 2014 of 5.84%.
+Net electricity generation during 2014, which accounts for losses and electricity consumed by generators, was 13,465 gigawatt hours, resulting in an electricity generation deficit during 2014 of 5.84%.